bushybush282/CISC121-FinalProject/README.md

 **Author:** Nina Busch

 ### AI Use
-AI was used up to the allowed course level to help with:
+AI was used up to help with:
 - planning the project structure
 - refining explanations
 - improving code comments and README organization